|

 PORTIA:

 meaning "pig."
-A moon of Uranus was named after the Shakespeare character.
+A moon of Uranus was given this name.

 POSEY: